MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 - **BQC.Statistics.MaxRemovedWarnings:** Set this variable to the maximum number of removed warnings that should be listed in the warnings statistics.
 The default value is _50_.

+- **BQC.DisableVariableCreation:** Set this variable to _true_ to disable the creation of output variables.
+This can be done to work around an issue that currently exists on Team Foundation Server 2017.
+The default value is _false_.

 ### Policy Results
 Policy results are returned in various ways to make it easy for you to see and use them in different scenarios: